decred/politeia/politeiawww/api/cms/v1/api.md

 ### `Approve DCC`

-Approves a DCC proposal that will then move the nominated user into a fully invited contractor.
+Approves a DCC proposal that will then either move a user into a fully invited contractor or revokes an existing user's credentials.

 Note: This call requires admin privileges.